pt fr it es uk

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-La Moza sea water temperatures peak in the range 21 to 24°C (70 to 75°F) on around the 29th of January and are at their lowest on about the 5th of August, in the range 9 to 14°C (48 to 57°F).
-La Moza sea water temperatures are always warm reach their highest in late January.
+La Moza sea temperatures peak in the range 21 to 24°C (70 to 75°F) on around the 29th of January and are at their lowest on about the 6th of August, in the range 9 to 14°C (48 to 57°F).
+La Moza sea temperatures are always warm reach their highest in late January.
 You'll need a 2mm neoprene top or a shorty at dawn/dusk or if it's windy.
-At its lowest at the beginning of August, low sea water temperatures at La Moza are suited to a 5/4mm or 5/3mm good quality wetsuit with neoprene gloves and 3mm boots.
+At its lowest in the first week of August, low sea temperatures at La Moza are suited to a 5/4mm or 5/3mm good quality wetsuit with neoprene gloves and 3mm boots.
 You will need a hood if it's windy or the air is cold.

 Actual sea surface water temperatures close to shore at La Moza can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at La Moza.
 Refer to our detailed weather forecasts for this information.